crim-ca/Service/README.rst

 ---------------------------

 The class was developed on/for Scientific Linux release 6.4 (Carbon) though it should work with most recent Linux distributions.
+It was tested for CentOS 6.4.

 The main interface uses Python version 2.x.x .